jeremt/THREE.GUI/README.md

 THREE.GUI.List
 --------------

-Simple list of gui objects.
+`GUI.List` generate a vertical list of gui objects automaticaly resized when you add new objects into.

 ### Events